 Click Save in the bottom of the pane and then Launch.
 The web app will open in a new browser tab (it might take a few seconds to start).
 Take a quick look around.

-From a look at the URL, you will see that your web app is running on ArcGIS online servers; however, it is still depending on services that are running on your EC2 instance.
+From a look at the URL, you will see that your web app is, in fact, running on ArcGIS online servers via the Penn State URL (pennstate.maps.arcgis.com); however, it is still depending on services that are running on your EC2 instance.
 When you stop your instance, this app will not work as expected.

-If you wanted to download the source code for this app and host it on your own web server, you could easily do that using the Download icon that appears on each app in the Web AppBuilder home page.
+If you wanted to download the source code for this app and host it on your own web server, you could easily do that using the Download link that appears by each app in your ArcGIS Online content.

 Test out your Web App thoroughly by reading and following along below.